prequel-dev/preq/README.md

 ## Contributing

-We welcome contributions of all kinds: bug fixes, docs, new CRE rules, or feature ideas.
+We welcome contributions of all kinds: bug fixes, docs, new CRE rules, or feature ideas!

 See the contribution guide for more details: https://docs.prequel.dev/cres/contributing